jcdalton2201/web-component-pen/src/pen-button/readme.md

 ## Details

-`PenButton` is a web component implementation of the [button component from the ONE Design System](https://ods.capitalone.com/user-interface/ui-elements/buttons/).
-Ultimately the component renders a button and sets styles relative to what the system defines.
+`PenButton` is a web component implementation of the  Ultimately the component renders a button and sets styles relative to what the system defines.

 There are several variants of the button, called types.
-Each has it's own specific meaning and use cases; more detail can be found at the lpen above.
+Each has it's own specific meaning and use cases; more detail can be found at the pen above.
 Here's what the system says about the button component.

 >Buttons communicate the action that will take place when triggered.
 They’re hierarchically more important than lpen text or another pattern that points to supplementary content.